MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

     If the timing of the supply is not suitable, perhaps the supply can be rescheduled as follows:

-    1. If the supply is placed earlier than the demand, perhaps the supply can be rescheduled out so that stock is as low as possible.
+    1. If the supply is placed earlier than the demand, perhaps the supply can be rescheduled out so that inventory is as low as possible.
     2. If the supply is placed later than the demand, perhaps the supply can be rescheduled in.
 Otherwise, the system will suggest new supply.
     3. If the supply meets the demand on the date, the planning system can proceed to investigate whether the quantity of the supply can cover the demand.